KacperStrugala1/ProjectsCpp/README.md

 # ProjectsCpp
-Mini easy projects in C++:
+Mini easy Projects and Tasks in C++
-1. To Do List